acceleratedscience/openad-service-bmfm-sm/README.md

 ### Deploying in venv
 you will need a python level of 3.11 & to follow the following installation directions: https://github.com/BiomedSciAI/biomed-multi-view

+***Note:*** <br>
+Initially downloading models may take some time, this will be prompted by your first request.
+To pre-load models you can run the following <br>
+`mkdir -p ~/.openad_models/properties/molecules && aws s3 sync s3://ad-prod-biomed/molecules/small_molecules/ /tmp/.openad_models/properties/molecules/small_molecules --no-sign-request --exact-timestamps`

 Then run `python ./bmfm_sm_api/sm_implementation.py`